ganelson/inform/resources/Documentation/Writing with Inform.md

 (b) Here's how to abolish what may be the most contentious rule in the whole Standard Rules:

 	{*}The describe what's on scenery supporters in room descriptions rule is not listed in any rulebook.

+## Performing something {act_performing}

+^^{performing something+descactivity+} ^^{dialogue lines: performing something+activity+}

+**1. When it happens.** Whenever the dialogue director has definitely decided to perform a line of dialogue.
+The activity shouldn't be used to undo that decision (i.e., by not printing anything): to suppress dialogue, put conditions on it.
+The activity has three private variables:

+- `speaker`.
+A `thing`, except that it will be `nothing` for a line which is `narrated`.

+- `interlocutor`.
+A `thing`, except that it will be `nothing` for a line which is not delivered `to` something.

+- `style`.
+A `performance style`, and by default `spoken normally`.

+**2. The default behaviour.** Performance is carried out by the `default dialogue performance rule`, which reads like so:

+	For performing a dialogue line (called L)
+		(this is the default dialogue performance rule): if L is narrated or L is elaborated or L is non-verbal: say "[textual content of L][line break]";
+		otherwise:
+			say "[The speaker]";
+			if the interlocutor is something:
+				say " (to [the interlocutor])";
+			say ": '[textual content of L]'[line break]".

+**3. Examples.** (a) This rule puts all narration in italics:

+	For performing a narrated dialogue line (called L): say "[italic type][textual content of L][roman type][line break]".

+(b) Here we give a different performance for lines with a non-standard performance style:

+	Spoken furiously is a performance style.

+	Before performing a dialogue line (called L): if the style is spoken furiously, say "[bold type]".

+	After performing a dialogue line (called L) : if the style is spoken furiously, say "[roman type]".

+And then, say:

+	Elizabeth: "We had to pay the ransom, you know."

+	James (spoken furiously): "Even I wouldn't pay fifty thousand pounds for me!"

+See [Managing dialogue lines] for more.

+## Offering something {act_offering}

+^^{offering something+descactivity+} ^^{dialogue choices: offering something+activity+}

+**1. When it happens.** Whenever the dialogue director has one or more textual choices to ask the player to select between.
+This activity applies to a list of dialogue choices, which will never be empty.

+**2. The default behaviour.** Performance is carried out by the `default offering dialogue choices rule`, which reads like so:

+	For offering a list of dialogue choices (called L) (this is the default offering dialogue choices rule): let N be 1;
+		repeat with C running through L:
+			say "([N]) [textual content of C][line break]";
+			increase N by 1.

+**3. Examples.** (a) We could reformat this as a sentence rather than an itemised list like so:

+	For offering a list of dialogue choices (called L): say "Choose: ";
+		let N be 1;
+		repeat with C running through L:
+			if N > 1, say "; ";
+			say "([N]) [textual content of C]";
+			increase N by 1;
+		say ".[line break]";

+See [Managing dialogue choices] for more.

 ## Deciding the scope of something {act_ds}